-Tatsfield's altitude of 230 metres provides it with some outstanding views both south and north.
-These, along with several aesthetic vistas within the village itself are considered valued by Tatsfield's residents, as evidenced in public consultation meetings.
-These are summarised on the attached plan and listed below.
-Obscuring of these views by development would not be welcome:

-Views out from the village:

-- 1. View south from Approach Road, across the weald towards the South Downs - 2.
+- Tatsfield's altitude of 230 metres provides it with some outstanding views both south and north.
+These, along with several aesthetic vistas within the village itself are considered valued by Tatsfield's residents, as evidenced in the public consultation meetings.
+These are summarised on the attached plan and the most important listed below.
+Obscuring of any valued views by development would not be welcome. - 6.2 Views out from the village: (photos needed) - 1.
+View south from Approach Road, across the weald towards the South Downs - 2.
 View south across the weald from St Mary's Churchyard - 3.
-View North to London City and Docklands from the west side of the village and from the allotments and footpaths in the adjacent fields - 4.
-View North to London City and Docklands from the golf course on the east side of the village
+View North to London City and Docklands from the west side of the village and from the allotments and footpaths in the adjacent fields

+4. View North to London City and Docklands from the golf course on the east side of the village

-Views within the village:
+Views within the village: (photos needed)

 - 5. Views across the Old Lane Valley / Millenium Woods e.g. from Rickets Hill Road and from Barnfield Road - 6.
-View across the Ninehams Valley e.g. from Maesmaur Road and Ship Hill Close

-- 7. View across Village Green and centre, from The Ship, The Bakery, seats by the pond - 8.
-View across from Ship Hill, over the fields towards the old School Building
+View across the Ninehams Valley e.g. from Maesmaur Road and Ship Hill Close - 7.
+View across Village Green and centre, from The Ship, The Bakery, seats by the pond - 8.
+View across from Ship Hill, over the fields towards the old School Building.